Installation

 Building the WebAssembly package

-Enable the wasm feature and compile with SIMD support for the best performance.
+Enable the wasm feature and build with wasm-pack.
 The command below generates a consumable package in pkg/ that you can publish to npm or import locally.

 RUSTFLAGS="-C target-feature=+simd128" \